-While years ago ERP could have been called the last bastion of resistance to SaaS, this resistance has been dissipating quite rapidly over the past several years.
 We have been asking the following question for years now: If you were to consider a new solution today, which deployment options would you consider?
 Participants are allowed to select as many as they wish.
-A summary of aggregated answers is shown in Figure 1.
-We start in 2011 and skip every other year just to fit it on the chart.
-SaaS is currently the option most likely to be considered and the willingness to consider traditional on-premise solutions dropped off dramatically between 2011 and 2013.
+A summary of answers since 2011 is shown in Figure 1.
+We skip every other year simply to fit the chart on the page.
+SaaS is currently the option most likely to be considered and the willingness to consider traditional on-premise solutions dropped off dramatically between 2011 and 2013 and has not recovered.

 Source: Mint Jutras Enterprise Solution Studies